 You can teach your first language or your degree subject in person or online (this includes tutoring websites, where you teach virtually).
 Jobs can be found through universities, agencies, classified ads or online.
-If you choose to join an agency or tutor through a school, you will most likely be asked to complete a background check, which could cost between £25–59*, based on classified ads.
-However, the pay for a tutor tends to be between £12–20* per hour, depending on the age and academic level you teach.
+If you choose to join an agency or tutor through a school, you will most likely be asked to complete a background check (a basic/standard DBS check costs £23, while an enhanced one costs £40).
+However, the pay for a tutor tends to be £15–20* per hour, depending on the age and academic level you teach.
 You will have control over your schedule and you will be able to add adaptability and communication skills to your CV.

 Babysitting is suited to students looking for occasional work.
 You will find opportunities advertised online, through your careers service or on notices in coffee shops or post offices.
 Your family and friends could also help you find a babysitting job through their network.
-Most jobs tend to pay between £8–10* per hour, with the additional benefit of potential study time if you’re babysitting children who are in bed early.
+Most jobs tend to pay £8.50–10* per hour, with the additional benefit of potential study time if you’re babysitting children who go to bed early.
 Graduate recruiters look for employees who can take on responsibility and working as a babysitter is a good example of this.

 8. Dog walker